RishikeshBavireddy/SPICE/README.md

    → Seeing how your circuit behaves when you change (or sweep) an input, like varying a source voltage.

 We’ll write `.cir` files, run them in Ngspice, and check the outputs.
-Follow along and try to copy-paste the code examples first and then try them out yourself.
+Follow along, try to copy-paste the code examples first and then try them out yourself.

 ---